 Health Promotion & Disease Prevention (Niu Department)

 Being healthy goes far beyond being disease-free.
 WHC’s Health Promotion & Disease Prevention program helps patients achieve optimal health outcomes through nutrition.
 Our Registered Dietitians offer a range of hands-on classes including gardening and weight management classes and healthy cooking demonstrations.
 Class schedules rotate according to the needs of our patients.
-CLICK HERE to view current schedule of classes.
+CLICK HERE to view our current programs.